 According to [ATIS-1000074], the terminating network conveys the verification results to the called user by including a “verstat “parameter in the From and/or P-Asserted-Identity header fields of the INVITE request sent to the called endpoint device.
 [3GPP TS 24.229], IP multimedia call control protocol based on Session Initiation Protocol (SIP) and Session Description Protocol (SDP)), defines the “verstat” tel URI parameter used in the P-Asserted-Identity and the From header fields in a SIP request.
 It is used to convey the status of the calling number verification performed by the home network.
 Specifically, the "verstat" tel URI parameter is inserted by an AS or a proxy in the IM CN subsystem to provide the UE with the calling identity number verification status in an initial INVITE request.

-Display of signed of NS/EP NGN-PS calls with signed RPH is outside the scope of this document.
+NOTE: Display of NS/EP NGN-PS calls with signed RPH or both signed TN and RPH is outside the scope of this document.NOTE: Display of RPH information is not required.
+However, a capability to send RPH display information to the device could be used based on local processing (e.g., it can be turned on/off) and policy for NS/EP.
+Such a capability will need to be defined in 3GPP.

 Governance Model and Certificate Management

 [IETF RFC 8443] indicates that the credentials (e.g., authority responsible for authorizing Resource-Priority) used to create the signature must have authority over the "rph" claim and there is only one authority per claim.
 The authority MUST use its credentials (i.e., CERT) associated with the specific service supported by the SIP namespace in the claim.